 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Distribution Stage – Summary
+WordPress Traffic Automation System: Automated Content Syndication Stage – Summary

-Once your website or blog and plugins have been set up and configured, all you have to do then is publish content regularly to automatically start attracting traffic organically.
+Once your website or blog and plugins have been configured and set up, all you have to do to automatically generate web traffic is add fresh content on a regular basis.

-We have created an entire email training series aimed at helping you never run out of great content ideas for posting to your web site:
+We have created an entire email series aimed at helping you come up with unlimited content for your site:

 Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is explained in the next section of the series.
+This step is explained in the next section of our WordPress Traffic Automation Blueprint series.